arrow-kt/arrow/arrow-site/doc/docs/arrow-fx/typeclasses/bracket/README.md

 ### Polymorphic example

-We've mentioned that `Bracket` is agnostic of whether the `use` lambda is computed synchronously or asynchronously.
+We've mentioned that `Bracket` is agnostic to whether the `use` lambda is computed synchronously or asynchronously.
 That's because it's able to run over any data type `F` that can support synchronous and asynchronous computations, like [`IO`]({{ '/docs/effects/io' | relative_url }}) or [`Observable`]({{ '/docs/integrations/rx2' | relative_url }}).

-It basically targets what in Functional Programming is known as a "Higher Kind".
+It basically targets what is known as a "Higher Kind" in Functional Programming.

 There's a complete [section about this pattern]({{ '/docs/patterns/polymorphic_programs' | relative_url }}) in the
 docs.